 - Open and maintain a bank account in the Committee's name. - Make as many payments as you can electronically (internet banking).
 Avoid paying cash. - Bank receipts promptly into the bank account. - Record details in the electronic income and expenditure record.
-Keep the record updated regularly at least monthly. - Reconcile the bank account regularly monthly or each time a bank statement is received and at the end of the financial year. - Keep a record of wages (Council approved payments to members, if applicable). - Retain supporting documentation or evidence of payments.
+Keep the record updated regularly at least monthly. - Reconcile the bank account regularly monthly or each time a bank statement is received and at the end of the financial year. - Retain supporting documentation or evidence of payments.